 Relax on Copenhagen’s beaches

-Even if Copenhagen doesn’t strike you like the typical beach holiday location, the Danish capital is surrounded by plenty of beautiful places just outside the centre.
+Even if Copenhagen doesn’t strike you like the typical beach holiday location, the Danish capital is surrounded by plenty of beautiful beaches just outside the centre.
 Amager Strand is easily reachable with public transport and is Copenhagen’s biggest beach.
 The beach is not only ideal for water sports or a picnic but is also the location of many cultural and other fun events during warm summer evenings.

 The Svanemølle beach in Østerbro is popular among tourists and locals alike.
 While the sand area is relatively small you have a beautiful view over the water and the city from here, making it the second most popular beach to spend a sunny day in the Danish capital.
 Nearby you can find the best pizza and ice cream to enjoy a relaxed day in the sun.